arananet/Unamiga_Reloaded/README.md

 ### KypZX48:
 You can use the MINIMIG core SD, just create a new folder on the root called ZX48 and put all the roms.

+### Find more cores on the cores folder.
+Updated every month.

 ### Usb controller programming

 On the cores/USB controller there are instructions on how to flash/upgrade the STM32 USB controller.